MirrorNetworking/Mirror/README.md

 _Note: Mirror is based on Unity's abandoned UNET Networking system.
 We fixed it up and pushed it to MMO Scale._

+## Changelog
+This is a work in progress branch.
+The differences with mirror branch are:

+ * It is no longer built as dlls,  you import the source directly in your unity project
+ * The TCP transport uses asynchronous instead of threads.
+From our testing,  this scales a lot better.
+ * It only works in Unity 2018.2 and later,  support for 2017.4 has been dropped
+ * Only TCP transport is provided as of this writing,  LLAPI and websockets are WIP

 ## Documentation
 Check out our [Wiki](https://github.com/vis2k/Mirror/wiki) and read the [UNET Manual](https://docs.unity3d.com/Manual/UNet.html), Mirror is still similar enough.